 Just don’t get too easily persuaded by these deals.
 You still have to make sure everything fits, because spending so much as $1 on a T-shirt that fits poorly is still a waste.

-Let’s turn you into a super-smart shopping machine, yeah?
+So let’s turn you into a super-smart shopping machine, yeah?

 With the following plan, you’ll discover the best stores for you, protect yourself from overspending and focus on the clothes you need without getting sidetracked.